benjamshu/langdev/README.md

 The [`data`](https://github.com/literallybenjam/langdev/tree/data) branch contains data files related to the various LANGDEV languages.
 These files are used to generate the LANGDEV dictionaries.
-The [`data`](https://github.com/literallybenjam/langdev/tree/data) branch also contains the [`language-subtag-registry`](language-subtag-registry), which defines the various LANGDEV subtags (see below).
+The [`data`](https://github.com/literallybenjam/langdev/tree/data) branch also contains the [`language-subtag-registry`](language-subtag-registry), which defines the various LANGDEV subtags (see below), and a UCD to assist with integrating LANGDEV scripts with Unicode.

-LANGDEV uses the LexisML Index Record (LREC) format in conjunction with HTML to keep track of languages' lexicons.
+LANGDEV uses the [LexisML Index Record (LREC)](documentation/standards/WD/0002.lsdoc) format in conjunction with HTML to keep track of languages' lexicons.
 Due to the scope of the project, however, the now-depreciated LexisML 1.0 and 2.0 formats are still sometimes in use.

 ###  [`documentation`](https://github.com/literallybenjam/langdev/tree/documentation)  ###

 The [`documentation`](https://github.com/literallybenjam/langdev/tree/documentation) branch contains documentation and information about each language or script.
 Documentation files are provided in GitHub-Flavored Markdown (GFM) and designed to render well through [`github.com`](https://github.com).

+The [`documentation`](https://github.com/literallybenjam/langdev/tree/documentation) branch also includes various standards related to language development, and information on character sets, including Unicode.

 ###  [`tools`](https://github.com/literallybenjam/langdev/tree/tools)  ###